xRed312x/DataKeeper/README.md

 What you can find in this ZIP:
-	-DataKeeper-Downloader.exe	(The Downloader !OPEN FIRST!)
+	1.DataKeeper-Downloader.exe	(The Downloader !OPEN FIRST!)
-	-DataKeeper-Downloader-src.zip	(The Source Code for the Downloader) -DataKeeper-0.7.exe		(the Program)
+	2.DataKeeper-Downloader-src.zip	(The Source Code for the Downloader) 3.DataKeeper-0.7.exe		(the Program)
-	-DataKeeper-0.7-src.zip		(The Source Code for the Program) -README.TXT
+	4.DataKeeper-0.7-src.zip	(The Source Code for the Program) 5.README.TXT

 This Program was Programmed using JDK-1.8 and was converted into an .exe with Launch4J.
 And most importantly: ITS OPEN SOURCE!